-- We live in 2020 when China is one of biggest players on the world arena but not in 1950-ies and on, when the country needed to undergo a deluge of reforms on its way to open up.
+- We live in 2020 when China is one of the biggest players in the world arena but not in 1950 and on when the country needed to undergo a deluge of reforms on its way to opening up.

-- They don’t have that urgency to diversify their own market by the foreign produce anymore as it is much more profuse now.
+- They don’t have that urgency to diversify their own market with foreign produce anymore as it is much more profuse now.

 - China needed foreign companies to set an example, to guide them, and now they are doing it all better on their own.

-- The level of competition has changed to the worse for the foreign businesses so participating in trade fairs in China doesn’t provide any substantial advantages over the contenders.
+- The level of competition has changed for the worse for foreign businesses so participating in trade fairs in China doesn’t provide any substantial advantages over the contenders.

-- Last but not the least, China has stepped into a new era awhile ago – the era where people search, evaluate and strike the deals online.
+- Last but not the least, China stepped into a new era a while ago – the era where people search, evaluate and strike deals online.

 The pandemic situation will only catalyze the process and show that fairs can be consigned to oblivion.
-Meanwhile, it will become more obvious that business in China can be managed online.
+Meanwhile, it will become more obvious that businesses in China can be managed online.

 For the first time in history, the Guangzhou trade fair go digital in 2020.